phamquiluan/hfaw/README.md

 </details>

-## Download Paper and Supplementary Material

-- Our paper can be downloaded at https://dl.acm.org/doi/10.1145/3691620.3695065 or  [docs/ase-paper.pdf](docs/ase-paper.pdf)
-- Our supplementary material can be downloaded at [docs/ase-paper-supplementary-material.pdf](docs/ase-paper-supplementary-material.pdf)

 ## Licensing

 This repository includes code from various sources with different licenses.
 We have included their corresponding LICENSE into the [LICENSES](LICENSES) directory: